 Now you can elaborate on what you do, how you can help, and what results you can deliver.

 But before I get into that, I want to make one thing very clear.
 Your about section isn’t really about you.
 It’s about how you can help your ideal prospect to get results.
 So make the focus about them.

 - Introduction: Start by sharing something about yourself or your company.
 What’s your story?
 What core values and principles matter to you the most?

 - Your products or services: How do you help people?
 Add as many products and services you offer as possible.
 Then, give them a rundown of what you do.
 Be descriptive.
 In my case, I’m known for my book, The 1-Page Marketing Plan that helps people thrive and succeed in business, so I’ve highlighted it in my “About” section.

 - Results: I’ve noticed that a lot of profiles don’t include this part.
 It’s an opportunity you shouldn’t miss.
 Talk about the results you can deliver.
+If you’re a PR agency how many press releases do you write a month?
 If you’re a lead generation specialist, how many quality leads can you produce in a month?
 Or if you own an e-commerce store, how many sales did you get in the past year?
 What about your current Google rating?
 Transparency is a major factor here.
 Just keep it real.
 Help people to manage their expectations.

 - Call-to-action: Although people can directly connect with you on LinkedIn, share other ways they can reach out.
 Feel free to add links to your website, e-commerce store, email, and other social media accounts.

 Take time to write your “About” section.
 Not a lot of people know this, but you can actually use it as your lead magnet.
 Here are some tips in drafting your own: